bozhinvi/Data-Science-Toolbox/README.md

 # Data Science Toolbox

 This is a repository based on a summer school course I took in 2017 at the Barcelona School of Economics.
-I updated the code (but stikll working on it) and created a container which can be build using docker built command.
-The container can be used to play around with the code.
-Have in mind that all changes are not persistent on your local hard drive because the directory is not mounted but copied during docker build.
+I updated the code (but stikll working on it) and created a container which can be build using docker built command (see Using Docker)

 ## Topics covered